manisha-goyal/resnet18-emnist/README.md

 ## Repository Structure
 - `ResNet18.ipynb` - Jupyter Notebook containing the implementation, training, and evaluation of the model.
-- `report.tex` - LaTeX report detailing the methodology, implementation, and results.
+- `report.pdf` - Report detailing the methodology, implementation, and results.
 - `images/` - Directory containing dataset visualizations, training metrics, and predictions.

 ## Running the Notebook